44 DIY Christmas Gifts You'd Actually Want to Receive

 Have an art-lover in your life?
 Gift them this handmade cactus print.
 They're sure to love this piece of handmade art and you'll love how easy and inexpensive it is to make.

 Everyone could use a journal, especially one as pretty as this.
 The trick?
 Washi tape!
-The decorative tape comes in a ton of colors, patterns, and sizes -- and makes any drab notebook look fresh and new.
+The decorative tape comes in a ton of colors, patterns, and sizes—and makes any drab notebook look fresh and new.
 Adhere five strips of washi tape close together on a piece of cardstock to create "tape paper" for punching.
-Punch three or four flowers from the tape paper, layer the pieces, and fasten them with
+Punch three or four flowers from the tape paper, layer the pieces, and fasten them with a brad.

 Give the gift of (pretty!) storage.
 A rope-wrapped basket is the perfect handmade holiday gift for anyone who loves to stay organized.

 It's not Christmas without melt-in-your-mouth marshmallows.
-A package of these homemade morsels will be a welcome gift -- recipients can pop 'em in their hot cocoa or enjoy them plain.
+A package of these homemade morsels are an easy DIY Christmas gift—recipients can pop 'em in their hot cocoa or enjoy them plain.
 Wrap the marshmallows in a cellophane bag topped with a small chalkboard gift tag (found at crafts or hobby stores).
 Clip it on using a wooden clothespin.

 When life gives you lemons, make limoncello.
 The cool vodka liqueur calls for just four ingredients and is totally ideal for the lively crew in your life.
 Pour the limoncello into a screw-top jar.
 Tie a strip of corduroy fabric around the jar neck, followed by a manila tag adorned with an old school label.

 This year, give the gift of... paper?
 You got it!
 Create custom rolls of wrapping paper.
 Our simple scrape paint technique is quick and easy.
 Not only will your recipients have the prettiest packages under the tree but they'll think of you every time they use the paper!
 Customize it with any colors you like.